El Raton Theatre

 Information for this tour was contributed by Tom Drake.

-El Raton has been closed a year-and-a-half, but owner Fran Eigenberg said she is hoping publicity surrounding the [National Register of Historic Places] listing of the 1930 Late Gothic Revival-style theater will renew interest in her economically-challenged town.
+El Raton closed in 2005, but owner Fran Eigenberg said she is hoping publicity surrounding the [National Register of Historic Places] listing of the 1930 Late Gothic Revival-style theater will renew interest in her economically-challenged town.

 "We are so pleased, I am so happy, and I think Raton will be as pleased as I am," she said.